9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/I. Flaws in the system.md

 ## Key takeaways

 Staying informed and maintaining awareness about the latest cybersecurity trends can be a useful way to help defend against attacks and prepare for future risks in your security career.
-[OWASP’s Top 10](https://owasp.org/www-project-top-ten/)

-is a useful resource where you can learn more about these vulnerabilities.
+[OWASP’s Top 10](https://owasp.org/www-project-top-ten/)is a useful resource where you can learn more about these vulnerabilities.